itsnotsherm/h4g-2024/README.md

 ## Development Notes

 ### Backend
-The backend leverages Supabase, an open-source backend platform that combines the power of PostgreSQL with real-time updates and seamless scalability.
+The backend leverages **Supabase** and **Node.js**, creating a modern and scalable foundation that combines the power of **PostgreSQL** with real-time updates and custom server-side logic.
 Key highlights include:

 - **🚀 Scalability:**